dvdsk/zstacker/README.md

 [zigbee2mqtt](www.zigbee2mqtt.io) while [zigbee2mqtt](www.zigbee2mqtt.io) is
 used for managing the zigbee network (updating/adding/removing/naming etc).

+This is tested and only supports the `CC2652P USB Dongle` (Sonoff zigbee 3.0 USB dongle plus

 # License

 The code in `ts_fragment` files belongs to 'Koen Kanters' and was auto translated